 So the Air District, perhaps recognizing that Phillips 66 was dealing double, deep-sixed the refinery's proposal.
-If it's the company's goal to transition to no longer refining fossil fuels in Rodeo, then their tar sands expansion plan is unnecessary.
+If it's the company's goal to transition away from refining fossil fuels in Rodeo, then their tar sands expansion plan is unnecessary.

 And there aren’t many details available on Phillips 66’s new plans.
-What feedstock will the refinery use to make the alternate fuel, how will it be transported, and what will happen if it spills into the Bay?
+What feedstock will the refinery use to make the alternate fuel?
+How will it be transported?
+What will happen if it spills into the Bay?
 And can Phillips 66 support its workers to make a just transition from dirty fuels to what—we hope—will be a clean energy future?